+Multiple language support can mean many things.
 When a VIVO site supports a language other than English, that support includes:

-- Text that is displayed in the VIVO pages.
-For example, menus, selections, prompts, tool-tips and plain text. - Text from terms in the Ontology, which are frequently displayed as links or section headings.
-Text includes labels and annotations of properties and classes. - Text values stored in the data.
-For example, if a book title is available in both French and English, a French-speaking user sees the French title.
+- Text that is displayed in the VIVO pages. - For example, menus, selections, prompts, tool-tips and plain text. - Terms in the Ontology, which are frequently displayed as links or section headings. - Labels and descriptions of properties and classes - Text in the data model. - For example, if a book title is available in both French and English, a French-speaking user sees the French title.
 If a title is available only in English, it is displayed, without regard to the user's preference in languages.